 - MCTS prerequisite: TS: Accessing Data with Microsoft .NET Framework 4 - Exam 70-516

-- MCPD requirement: PRO: Designing and Developing Web Applications Using Microsoft .NET Framework 4 - Exam 70-519
+- MCPD requirement (Now this is outdated, instead do MCSD): PRO: Designing and Developing Web Applications Using Microsoft .NET Framework 4 - Exam 70-519

 Similarly, there are many other MCPD as well eg. MCPD in Windows Developer, MCPD on Windows Phone, SharePoint etc. To know more about MCPD, click here